xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jenkins.md

 6. In the **Server URL** section, enter `https://testops.katalon.io`.

-7. Select one of the existing credentials or add new credentials as follows:
+7. Select one of the existing credentials OR add new credentials as follows:

    * Click **Add**.